tjangoW/tjangow.github.io/_posts/2020-07-22-new-windows-pc-setup.md

 ---
 # optional when the title is not the file name
 title: new windows pc setup
-tags: comma, separated, tags
+tags: windows, setup
 ---

 How I set up a Windows (10) PC when I first get it.
-Note: all `preformatted text` are package names for chocolatey.
+Note: all `preformatted text` are mostly package names for chocolatey.

+**There are some new updates from [Chris Titus Tech](https://christitus.com/debloat-windows-10-2020/), but I haven't got the time to go through them.**

 ## basic
 - Unbox, physical inspection and setup, charge!